-This is the second of the four Combine Shape commands in PowerPoint 2011.
+This is the second of the four Combine Shape commands in PowerPoint 2011 for Mac.
 You have already learned how Combine, the first of these commands works on selected shapes.
-Now, in this tutorial you will learn how to use Union, the second command of this quartet -- you will take two or more shapes and unite them.
+Now, in this tutorial you will learn how to use Union, the second command of this quartet. you will take two or more shapes and unite them.
 For example, we surrounded a circle with several stars over a donut shape as shown towards the left of Figure 1.
 With these shapes selected, we could use the Union command to create a single united shape as shown towards the right in Figure 1.

 Figure 1: Sample showing the use of the Shape Union command

 Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes created using the Union command.
 Follow these steps in PowerPoint 2011 for Mac.

 - Open your presentation and navigate to the slide which contains shapes to be united.
 In Figure 2 you can see that two Octagons have been placed overlapping each other.

 Figure 2: One octagon placed atop another octagon

 - Select the shapes that you want to unite (for this tutorial we have selected the two octagons that you saw in Figure 2), and carefully right-click them.
 From the contextual menu that appears, select the Grouping option.
 This opens another sub-menu in which you should select the Union option, as shown in Figure 3.

 Figure 3: Union command selected within the Grouping sub-menu

 - This will unite the selected shapes into a single shape, as shown in Figure 4 (compare with Figure 2, shown earlier on this page).